Investments in climate protection projects and new technologies

 Climate protection projects

-Investing in climate protection projects and new technologies allows to offset carbon dioxide emissions which cannot be avoided to be offset elsewhere.
-This helps achieve the climate goals laid down in the Paris Agreement, under which every effort should already be made today to minimize greenhouse gas emissions.
-Aviation is also dependent on offsetting its emissions in other areas if it is to meet its own ambitious goal of net-zero carbon emissions by 2050, which is why negative emission technologies (both technological and biological) need to be promoted and pursued with all possible speed.
-SWISS has entered into a long-term partnership with the Swiss pioneer Climeworks to jointly drive forward the scaling of the innovative Direct Air Capture technology for removing carbon dioxide from the air.
+Through investments in climate protection projects and new technologies, unavoidable CO2 emissions can be addressed elsewhere by achieving emission reduction or by binding CO2 from the atmosphere over longer periods of time.
+This helps achieve the climate goals of the Paris Agreement, according to which as many greenhouse gas emissions as possible should already be avoided today.
+Aviation is also dependent on contributions to climate protection projects in other areas if it is to meet its own ambitious goal of net-zero carbon emissions by 2050, which is why negative emission technologies (both technological and biological) need to be promoted and pursued with all possible speed.
+SWISS has for example entered into a long-term partnership with the Swiss pioneer Climeworks to jointly drive forward the scaling of the innovative Direct Air Capture technology for removing carbon dioxide from the air.

 SWISS and the Lufthansa Group support climate protection projects all over the globe together with their customers.
 Such projects include the rewilding of moorland in Germany, the construction of biogas plants in Nepal, the use of energy-saving stoves in Burundi and Kenya and the protection of threatened forests in Tanzania.

-All these projects ensure that carbon dioxide emissions are either saved or are absorbed from the atmosphere in the longer term.
+All these projects ensure that CO2 emissions are either avoided or bound from the atmosphere in the longer term.
 Such projects outside Europe are certified to the highest international ‘Gold’ or ‘Plan Vivo’ standards.
 And the impact and quality of local European climate protection projects are assured through their compliance with domestic standards such as ‘MoorFutures’ or the CH VER guidelines.

 These climate protection projects further help to ensure sustainable development and achieve the UN's Sustainable Development Goals (SDGs).